 - Property Damage: Subtenants might not treat the property with the same level of care as the original tenant.
 Damages caused by subtenants can lead to expensive repairs and jeopardize the tenant’s security deposit.

-- Legal Complications: “Subleasing without the landlord’s written consent, as typically required by standard lease agreements, is a violation of the lease and can have serious consequences for the original tenant.
-Additionally, failure to comply with local subleasing laws or agreements can lead to disputes or legal action.
+- Legal Complications: Subleasing without the landlord’s written consent, as typically required by standard lease agreements, is a violation of the lease and can have serious consequences for the original tenant.
+Additionally, failure to comply with local subleasing laws or the terms of the sub lease agreement can lead to disputes or legal action.

-Landlords and tenants should communicate clearly and outline expectations in a formal sublease agreement to mitigate these risks.
+Landlords and tenants should communicate clearly and outline expectations in a formal sub lease agreement to mitigate these risks.
 With proper planning and adherence to legal requirements, subleasing can be a mutually beneficial arrangement for all parties involved.

 Subleasing in Ontario

 In Ontario, subleasing is primarily governed by the Residential Tenancies Act, 2006 (RTA).
 While the RTA itself doesn’t explicitly detail the subleasing process, it emphasizes the primacy of the lease agreement.
+Sub lease agreements in Ontario must comply with the RTA and cannot contradict the terms of the original lease.

 Types of Sublease